varabyte/kobweb/README.md

 1. In your site directory, run `../gradlew kobwebListRoutes` and look for any routes that have hyphens in them.
 2. Search through your codebase to see if there are any versions of those links but with hyphens removed.
 If so, update them.
+3. Consider updating the `redirects` section of the `conf.yaml` file to explicitly redirect from the old route to the new one.
+See the [Redirects▲](#redirects) section for more information.
-3. Check your static hosting provider for ways to notify them of redirects.
-Often, this can be done with a configuration file.
+4. If you are using a third-party service or hosting provider for serving your site, check their documentation to learn how to notify them of these redirects.

 > [!CAUTION]
 > Although leaving legacy route redirects on will work for a while, it should be considered deprecated and is slated for